 The Brazilian side of the Iguazu Falls will be visited by a short trail through the Iguazu National Park, to then be treated to a stunning panoramic view of the Devil’s Throat.

 The climate is subtropical and over 2000 vegetation species have been identified.
-The national park is home to animals such as giant anteaters, jaguars, toucans, black howler monkeys, prego monkeys and ocelots among many others.
+The national park is home to animals such as giant anteaters, jaguars, toucans, black howler monkeys, prego monkeys, and ocelots among many others.

 Ischigualasto & Talampaya National Parks

-Jumping over the northwest, we’ll take tour through the Ischigualasto and Talampaya National Parks.
+Jumping over the northwest, we’ll take a tour through the Ischigualasto and Talampaya National Parks.
 This upper set, located in the northwest desert region will make you feel like a teeny, tiny little thing, with a bursting sense of excitement.